YSOVAR/PAIRITEL/README.txt

 Step 15

-DO THIS:
-- Run 'pairitel_astropy_5.py' in the astropy shell. execfile('/pathtofile/pairitel_astropy_5.py')

 This script uses the infrastructure provided by the pYSOVAR package; the uncalibrated light curves are transformed into an atlas object which adds some nice functionalities the script will use.
 The matching 2MASS magnitudes are found for sources which have 2MASS counterparts.
-If the user has supplied a catalog file which lists class 1 and class 2 sources, those identifiers are also added (see catalogfile etc. in input_info.py).
-The calibrated the Pairitel data to the 2mass data in two steps:
-1. All sources with 2MASS counterparts are used.
-All magnitudes are shifted linearly to the 2MASS amgnitudes, and the standard deviation of (Pairitel_calibarted - 2MASS) is added to the photometric errors as the systematic error induced by the fit.
+In this step, all sources with 2MASS counterparts are used for the calibration.
+All magnitudes are shifted linearly to the 2MASS magnitudes, and the standard deviation of (Pairitel_calibarted - 2MASS) is added to the photometric errors as the systematic error induced by the fit.
 This will overestimate the true errors: In this fit, there will be intrinsically variable sources which induce a large scatter.

-There will be a figure displayed which shows a histogram of the scatter of the now calibrated light curves.
-Choose a threshold from this; you want mostly contant light curves for the second step of the calibration.
-But you also want to choose enough quasi-constant sources to make a meaningful fit, so go for something slightly to the left of the peak.
-Put this value into input_info.py (threshold_lc).
+DO THIS:
+- Run 'pairitel_astropy_5.py' in the astropy shell. execfile('/pathtofile/pairitel_astropy_5.py')
+- Look at the last output figure.
+It is a histogram of the standard deviation of the first-round calibration light curves.
+You  want to identify the light curves which are mostly contant, i.e. have a low standrad deviation:
+- pick a threshold, somewhere near the peak of the histogram.
+- put that value into input_info.py (line "threshold_lc").

-Step 11
+Step 16

+This step re-does the calibration, using only mostly constant sources.
+This will yield a better fit and a smaller systematic error introduced by the fit.
+The script will also display a random light curve from your cluster.

-Run 'pairitel_astropy_6.py' in the astropy shell.
+- Run 'pairitel_astropy_6.py' in the astropy shell. execfile('/pathtofile/pairitel_astropy_6.py')

-This performs the second round of calibration to the 2MASS data:
-2. The script looks at all calibrated light curves created in the previous step, takes the ones which are less variable than the user-defined threshold, and re-calibrates the Pairitel data using only those (mostly non-variable) objects.
-Then the scatter will be much smaller, but still somewhat over-estimated because some of the calibration sources may still have some low-level intrinsic variability.